toledomateus/Free-Energy-Market-risk-analysis-strategy/README.md

 However, the Electric Energy Market is dynamic both in the broad sense (due to, for example, risk factors involving generation – e.g., natural weather conditions – as well as the fluidity present in energy consumption – e.g., economic recession) and in the strict sense (due to risks present in the daily operation of the company to which the agent belongs).

-Thus, the contract management of these agents needs parameters to analyze if the portfolio is sufficient to meet short-term demands (e.g., to avoid being burdened by the Brazilian Commercial Company if the Estimate Hourly Cost is costly) and long-term demands (to ensure advantageous and safe negotiations for their company, for example).
+Thus, the contract management of these agents needs parameters to analyze if the portfolio is sufficient to meet short-term demands (e.g., to avoid being burdened by the Brazilian Commercial Company if the estimated hourly cost is costly) and long-term demands (to ensure advantageous and safe negotiations for their company, for example).

 # Solution to the Problem

 One of the existing tools to support the contract management of these agents is the use of risk indicators present in their respective portfolios.
-These risks are measured through statistical analyses, performing a normal distribution of the current contracts in the portfolio, which allows examining their dispersion and consequently, the efficiency of the portfolio.
+These risks are measured through statistical analyses, performing a normal distribution of the current contracts in the portfolio, which allows for examining their dispersion and consequently, the efficiency of the portfolio.

 Moreover, considering the increasing demand for computational use to carry out activities as well as the digitalization of contracts in the electric sector, this repository proposes to build a tool to analyze digital electric energy contracts on a platform integrated with the electric energy market, in this case, SYDLE ONE.